Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 * Reusability, efficiency, smoothness, accessibility, is important for me
 * My time is dedicated to our employees and our community
 * Use me for getting to know the community, finding the right persons, tools, etc
+* Find clever solutions, share them
+* Engage in common problems, and solutions
+* Help where people are stuck
 * I run "Front-end Forum", "Let's talk front-end", and co-run "Accessibility forum"

 </v-clicks>